Want to learn new ways to make extra money?

 7. Charitable donations for couples and singles

-Biggest thing here is to be sure to document everything!!
+The biggest thing here is to be sure to document everything!

-As long as you play by the rules, charitable donations can do some good for the world while at lowering your tax burden at the same time.
+As long as you play by the rules, charitable donations can do some good for the world while lowering your tax burden at the same time.

 Here are some things to keep in mind:

 - You must actually donate cash or property.

 - You must contribute to a qualified tax-exempt organization.

 - You must keep solid records of every donation you make.

 Want even more tax deductions?

 If you want to see even more available tax deductibles, here is the IRS’s complete list of available tax deductibles plus all the rules associated with each.
 There’s a lot there — you’ve been warned!